 |Warm White||Cool White||Natural / Daylight|

 We’ll start here because we’ve all bought them.
 You may know the Energy Independence and Security Act (EISA) of 2007 sets performance standards for all light bulbs.
 It does not ban incandescent bulbs; rather it sets minimum efficiency levels that have forced them to be re-designed, and so their packaging has been updated.
 If you’ve bought bulbs in the past couple of years you’ve seen the change.
 The deadlines and goals for the phased-in requirements are:

 - On January 1, 2012, light bulbs as bright as a 100-watt traditional incandescent bulb could use no more than 72 watts of electricity.

-- Starting January 1, 2014, the standard will apply to 60 watt bulbs, which will not be able to use more than 43 watts and 40 watt bulbs will not be able to use more than 29 watts.
+On January 1, 2014, the standard was applied to 60 watt bulbs, which cannot be use more than 43 watts and 40 watt bulbs cannot use more than 29 watts.

 - Light bulbs under 40 watts, three-way bulbs, appliance bulbs, and a few other specialty types are exempt.

 To meet this challenge, manufacturers have essentially developed a highbred halogen/incandescent bulb that will have all the outward appearances of our old standbys.
 The comparable stats can be seen in the table to the right.